 The answer - “Keep it consistent”.
 Your website and your campaign need to be a team.
 There’s no point in writing engaging copy that makes your subscribers click on the call to action if that link takes them to a landing page that seems “wrong”, or worse, to your homepage.
 If you’re trying to get customers to buy a product from your new collection, make sure you have a new collection page on your website and the link takes them to that page.

 Ask yourself this - “What would I expect to see if I click on this link based on what I read in the email alone?”.
 Your website has to have a page that is the answer to that question.
 If it doesn’t, you have to change your email or your website.

 Five Quick Fire Tips

 Did you enjoy the article?
-Click here to get our cheat sheet with five more quick-fire email marketing best practices.
+If yes, you'll definitely enjoy going through our cheat sheet with five more quick-fire email marketing best practices.
 We’re only kidding, but you see how enticing a good subscriber magnet can be.

 Say No to “Noreply”